DeveloperFromUkraine/some-repo/src/empty-state/README.md

-# Menu Component
+## Use

-Empty state is used when a user encounter a resource page or a page of resources he/she has not yet created/encountered.
-Empty state is composed of multiple empty state styled specific components.
-It is up to the end user to assemble the empty state page how they see fit.
-(Think of it as, we give you the specific lego pieces to use, and it's up to you to build your lego)
+  * Empty state is used when a user encounter a resource page or a page of resources he/she has not yet created/encountered.
+  * Empty state is composed of multiple empty state styled specific components.
+  * It is up to the end user to assemble the empty state page how they see fit.
+  * Think of it as, we give you the specific lego pieces to use, and it's up to you to build your lego.

+  ### Content
+    -The empty state is used for pages and elements that do not exist.
+This includes:
+      -Unfinished pages
+      - Pages with empty groups or lists.
+      - Cards with no content.
+    - Empty states are the default view for the list-content pattern when there are no items set up, this mainly applies to company settings and other areas that are primarily lists.
+    - The title and content are configurable and the content may include links (e.g., download a template)

+  ### Action Items
+    - There are also fixed actions available "Import" and "Add" which display as available, e.g, if import is not available for the area, only add will show.

 ## API
   ### Selector EmptyState